1to5pc/goodware4u/README.md

 A bash script for linux

-Asks for usernames and ages everytime it's run.
+Asks for the username and age everytime it's run.

+---

+Feel free to change the code to suit your needs.